2006 Major League Baseball postseason: (AL4) Detroit Tigers vs. (NL3) St. Louis Cardinals

 †: Game 4 was postponed due to rain on October 25, forcing Game 5 to be subsequently pushed back a day as well.

 This was the third World Series matchup between the Tigers and Cardinals.
 They had previously met in 1934 and 1968, with the Cardinals winning the former and the Tigers winning the latter.
-Like in 1968, the Tigers were once again down 3-1 in the series, however history would not repeat itself.
-The 83-win Cardinals finished an improbable upset of the heavily-favored Tigers in Game 5 to win their first World Series title since 1982.
-It was the first championship for St. Louis since 2000, when the Rams won Super Bowl XXXIV.
+In a significant upset given their regular season win differential, the 83-win Cardinals upset the heavily favored Tigers in five games to win their first title since 1982.